 Keenan Austin - Senior Advisor, Representative Frederica Wilson (D-FL)

 Stephen Lassiter - Legislative Assistant, Representative Keith Ellison (D-MN)

 Elizabeth Hoffman - Legislative Assistant, Representative John Carter (R-TX)

 Stephanie Hammond - Special Assistant, Representative Dan Burton (R-IN)

 Philip Simshauser -Legislative Assistant, Representative Trent Franks (R-AZ)

 Lauren Shapiro - Legislative Aide, Representative Carolyn Maloney (D-NY)

-All HDI organized Congressional travel is approved by the Ethics Offices of the U.S. House and the U.S. Senate and follow all guidelines for travel by USG employees as prescribed by U.S. Department of State regulations.
+All The Humpty Dumpty Institute organized Congressional travel is approved by the Ethics Offices of the U.S. House and the U.S. Senate and follow all guidelines for travel by USG employees as prescribed by U.S. Department of State regulations.